Somaliland unfazed by Somalia-Ethiopia compromise – DW – 12/16/2024

 Tensions had peaked in April with the expulsion of Ethiopia's ambassador to Somalia and the exclusion of Ethiopian troops from an African Union peacekeeping force to Somalia.

-But last week, Turkey announced that Ethiopia and Somalia's leaders reached a compromise to end their nearly year-old bitter dispute following hours of talks in the Turkish capital of Ankara.
+Ethiopia and Somalia's leaders have worked on hammering outa compromise to end their nearly year-old bitter dispute in the Turkish capital of Ankara last week.

 Turkish President Recep Tayyip Erdogan said the Ankara Declaration would ensure Ethiopia's long-desired access to the sea.
-But the two sides agreed to work together on commercial arrangements and bilateral agreements that would ensure Ethiopia access to the sea under Somalia's sovereign authority.
+The two sides agreed to work together on commercial arrangements and bilateral agreements that would ensure Ethiopia access to the sea under Somalia's sovereign authority.

+Technical talks are due to start in February 2025 and be completed within four months.

 "What we know is [Ethiopia's] Prime Minister Abiy Ahmed has accepted the sovereignty of Somalia.
-This core thing is that the president of Somalia had set it as a precondition.
-It said that the reason is that the agreement with Somaliland does not respect the sovereignty of Somalia.
-And this was accepted by the Ethiopian side."
+The core thing is that the president of Somalia had set this as a precondition.
+[He] said that... the agreement with Somaliland does not respect the sovereignty of Somalia.
+And this [new deal] was accepted by the Ethiopian side."

 Where does it leave Somaliland's push for recognition?